River Leen: Recent developments

 Nottingham City Council planning guidance and best practice from the Environment Agency is now to remove culverts, which are expensive to maintain and can cause flooding when they are blocked or damaged.
 As a result, a number of developments along the course of the Leen now open up previously culverted stretches of the waterway.

-A new Tesco development in Bulwell town centre, which received planning permission in 2008, will remove the culvert under the former Kwik Save supermarket.
+A new Tesco Extra development in Bulwell town centre, which received planning permission in 2008, removed a culvert running under Kwiksave and Food Giant.
+A channel was constructed to direct the river under Jennison Street and along the east-southeast border of the Tesco's car park.

 In Radford, a new student village at Chettle's Yard will open up a long stretch of the river parallel to the railway line.

 And the eastern part of the University of Nottingham's Jubilee Campus opens up a section of the river's urban route through Lenton, a small lake having been created to the rear of the Ingenuity Centre, adjacent to the concrete channel (through which the Leen still flows) that was originally built to prevent the flooding of the now-demolished Raleigh cycle factory.
 The river then passes through several industrial units and under Triumph Road, before re-appearing behind the Nottingham Emergency Medical Services centre (the old AA building) on Derby Road.
 The Leen is sometimes mistakenly believed to pass through the main part of the Jubilee Campus, but the lake and other water features in that area are artificial in nature.